-When a hand-knotted wool oriental rug meets hardwood flooring, a lot of homeowners get nervous.
+When a one-of-a-kind, hand knotted oriental rug meets hardwood floors, lots of homeowners get nervous.

 Will the rug slip and slide all around the room?
 Will the rug damage the floor?
 Will the floor damage the rug?

 Given a large enough rug, this ancient technique may work just fine in the home.
-But when smaller or thinner rugs are placed on hardwood floors, sliding and slippage become an issue.
+But when smaller or thinner rugs are placed on hardwood floors, sliding and slippage becomes an issue.

 There are many ways of addressing the rug-flooring interface problem, from masking tape and hot glue to rug pads made of various materials.
 The thrifty DIY homeowner may be satisfied with a solution that would make the more discerning rug fanatic cringe.
 The price tag accompanying some super premium rug pads may make a lot of us cringe.

 Let’s take a quick look at several methods of securing oriental rugs to hardwood flooring, ranging from quick and cheap to durable and a tad more expensive.

 Available at big-box retail outlets and more often than not manufactured in China, these waffle-pattern thin “rubber” rug pads are one of the most common solutions for securing oriental rugs to hardwood floors.

 While they are affordable, easy to install, and certainly do hold rugs in place, these budget rug pads come with several adverse side effects that may make them more of a problem than a solution.

 Anecdotal evidence abounds of these pads leaving behind a sticky, waffle-patterned residue after even only a few months of use.